 These are the specific caption and hook formulas podcasters with 500K+ monthly short-form impressions are using.
 Copy the pattern, swap your specifics.

-Riverside has some under-used features that compound the AI-clipping workflow:
+Modern podcast recording tools have some under-used features that compound the AI-clipping workflow:

 If you have a recurring guest, download their separate track and process it independently.
 You'll get a guest-specific clip deck you can use for a "Best of [Guest]" compilation post — which performs exceptionally well as a standalone content asset.